EremesNG/OutwardBetterInventory/README.md

 - **Nielsjuh** for helping me test the multiplayer bits

 ## Changelog
+### v1.2.0
+- 'Send to Host's Stash' option in the item context menu

 ### v1.1.0
 - 'Send to Stash' option in the item context menu
 - 'Send to Other Player' option in the item context menu